+998 787 777 787

 Unlike an AC station, a battery can be charged directly at a DC station, there is no dependence on the power of the built-in power supply.
 But there are still limitations depending on the battery, its capacity and many other factors, such as air temperature, however, the charging speed is still 5-10 times higher than on alternating current.

-Powerful AC converters (40–200 kW and even more) remain standing on the ground and are connected directly to the battery through special connectors that contain power and signal cables.
+Powerful AC converters (19,8-240+ kW) remain standing on the ground and are connected directly to the battery through special connectors that contain power and signal cables.
 What is the DC station responsible for?

 Coordinates the charging process with the electric car and only after coordination turns on the current, turns it off at the end of the;